 Electrician Apprentice Program

-If you enjoy traveling, working outdoors, and working with electrical equipment, then this training program may be for you.
-The Electrician apprenticeship leads to the position of Journeyman Electrician.
-Apprentices assist Journeymen Electrician in simple functions related to constructing, servicing, and maintaining TVA substations.
+The electrician apprenticeship leads to the position of journeyman electrician.
+Apprentices assist journeymen electrician in simple functions related to constructing, servicing and maintaining TVA substations.
 As your experience and ability increase, the work will be varied to include more responsible phases of electrical work.
 It is your duty and responsibility to observe all safety regulations and protect your fellow employees and the public from hazardous conditions under your control.
 You will be required to complete satisfactorily certain technical and nontechnical training.

 Current pay for a Electrician Apprentice is as follows: